joao-svalencar/MS_CerradoRegions/README.md

 ## The repository is organized as follow:
   - Folders:
-    -- R:
+    - R:
-      --- C_tets.R: loading objects;
+      - C_tets.R: loading objects;
-      --- D_BioticElements.R: Biotic Elements Analyses.
+      - D_BioticElements.R: Biotic Elements Analyses.
 With tests for the first and second predictions of the vicariance model;
-      --- D_clustering.R: Using the 'cdn' function from package 'mapar' to choose clustering parameters;
+      - D_clustering.R: Using the `cdn` function from package `mapar` to choose clustering parameters;
-      --- D_tets.R: Exploring basic data and modeling elevation~BEs;
+      - D_tets.R: Exploring basic data and modeling elevation~BEs;
-      --- S_boxplot.R: Organizing data and creating Fig. 3 (elevation boxplot);
+      - S_boxplot.R: Organizing data and creating Fig. 3 (elevation boxplot);
-      --- S_maps.R: Using the 'mapar' function from package 'mapar' to preview BEs outputs and export .shp files;
+      - S_maps.R: Using the `mapar` function from package `mapar` to preview BEs outputs and export .shp files;
       Start with script C_tets.R.
 Comments in the scripts indicates which script to open next.
-    --data:
+    -data:
-    --outputs:
+    -outputs: